Laurel County reports first COVID-19 case

 - cover coughs and sneezes with a tissue or your elbow; and

-- clean and disinfect frequently touched object and surfaces using a household cleaning spray or wipe.
+- clean and disinfect frequently touched objects and surfaces using a household cleaning spray or wipe.

 Social distancing practices are essential to slow the spread of this disease, the release said.